jes/ricochet-group/README.md

 Still required for "launch" (i.e. convenient to install and run a public group):
  - easy first-run experience & documentation about how to set it up
  - kicking/banning
- - remove error about "no install location outside GOPATH" when running "go get"

 Nice to have later:
  - "semipublic" groups - anybody can try to connect, but connections must be approved by either admins or other users before they are allowed in the group